 Frequently asked questions

-What is orange blossom water known as and where is it seen?
+What is orange blossom water known as and where is it popular?

 Orange blossom water is also referred to as neroli or orange flower water.
-Neroli is reportedly one of the ingredients in the secret coca-cola soft drink.
-This water is used in traditional Mediterranean deserts and in Moroccan coffee.
-The first time I tried orange blossom water was when a kind Tunisian woman gave us some for my baby boy's upset stomach, as in North African counties it's considered a natural medicine.
+Neroli is reportedly one of the ingredients in the secret Coca-Cola soft drink.
+This water is used in traditional Mediterranean desserts and in Moroccan coffee.
+The first time I tried orange blossom water was when a kind Tunisian woman gave us some for my baby boy's upset stomach, as in North African counties, it's considered a natural medicine.

 Where can I buy orange blossom water?

 Cortas Orange Flower Water is distilled from bitter orange blossoms.
 You can flavor drinks and desserts, dress salads, sprinkle it on fruit, flavor batters, and more.
 If you don't get results that you like or don't have time to make your own, you can buy orange flower water online.
 You can also look for it in pharmacies and halal or Middle Eastern markets.
 Be sure that it's 100 percent pure and not artificially flavored.

 Recipes you may adore: